Quake (video game): Audio

 Quakes music and sound design was done by Trent Reznor and Nine Inch Nails, using ambient soundscapes and synthesized drones to create atmospheric tracks.
 In an interview, Reznor remarked that the Quake soundtrack "is not music[;] it's textures and ambiences and whirling machine noises and stuff.
 We tried to make the most sinister, depressive, scary, frightening kind of thing...
 It's been fun."
-The game includes an homage to Reznor in the form of ammo boxes for the "Nailgun" and "Super Nailgun" decorated with the Nine Inch Nails logo.
+The game includes an homage to Reznor in the form of ammo boxes of nails for the Nailgun and Super Nailgun decorated with the Nine Inch Nails logo.

 The idea to use Nine Inch Nails for the soundtrack was raised by American McGee, who had been listening to their album The Downward Spiral during his work on the game.
 Romero was initially skeptical as he had envisioned a more ambient tone, but was open to the idea of the band composing with that tone in mind. id approached the band's agents, and the group had agreed to do the soundtrack by the following day as they were Doom fans and excited by the project.
 McGee handled the delivery of the soundtrack from there on.
 A legal issue that rose late in development with the record company meant that the code to play the audio from the CD was among the final changes made before release.
 Some digital re-releases of the game lack the CD soundtrack that came with the original shareware release.
 The 2021 enhanced version includes the soundtrack.

+The Quake official soundtrack garnered favorable reviews, with many critics noting how effectively the music enhances the game's immersive mood.
+In his 1996 evaluation of the game for GameSpot, Trent Ward stated, "Simply put, this is the greatest soundtrack ever produced for a PC game."
+Ward further explained that the chilling audio elements and disturbing ambient effects amplify the title's already intense and suspenseful environment.
+Major Mike of GamePro commented that "With heavy, driving guitar riffs and eerie, subtle synthesizers, the soundtrack complements each stage flawlessly and significantly strengthens the overall mood."
+Writing for Destructoid, Peter Glagowski remarked, "Not only did it illustrate that the industry was progressing beyond a strictly child-oriented audience, but it also intensified the gameplay's action dramatically."